 - pain, swelling and bruising on and around your face

-- a change in skin sensation, for instance numbness of your cheeks and ears – this usually disappears in a few weeks or months
+- numb cheeks and ears – this usually disappears in a few weeks or months

-- scarring– the scars will fade, but won’t completely disappear
+- scars – these will fade, but won’t completely disappear

-- raised hairline in front of and behind your ears – in men, your beard may lie closer to your ear and you might need to shave slightly differently
+- a raised hairline around your ears – if you have a beard, it may lie closer to your ear so you might need to shave differently

 - an unexpected reaction to the anaesthetic

 - developing a blood clot, usually in a vein in your leg (deep vein thrombosis)

 - a build-up of blood under your skin – this is called a haematoma and you may need to have it drained

 - an infection